What do you want to be remembered for?

 This is where legacy and estate planning can come into play.

-So what is the difference between legacy planning and estate planning?
+So, what is the difference between legacy planning and estate planning?

 At a high level, estate planning ensures you have a plan for potential incapacity or death, and that your assets are distributed according to your wishes.
 Legacy planning is about giving your estate plan a sense of purpose.
 This may also include philanthropic goals in addition to family beneficiaries.

-Despite how you categorize them, legacy and estate planning can be overwhelming – both financially and emotionally.
+Legacy and estate planning can be overwhelming – both financially and emotionally.
 And they require careful planning and strategic foresight to successfully provide for your current and future financial needs.

 Personal Capital’s Guide to Legacy and Estate Planning is designed to help you understand the impact of what you leave behind, what you choose to give away, and all the complexities surrounding them.